A stopping rule for randomly sampling bipartite networks with fixed degree sequences: Method

 \subsection{Validation}

-The small example above illustrates one set of degree sequences (i.e., \{1,1,2\}, \{1,1,2\}) where, when the distribution of $D_t$ became not statistically significantly different from the distribution of $D_{t-n}$ (see figure \ref{fig:distance}D), the sample of networks was a random sample from $\mathcal{B}$ (see figure \ref{fig:composition}D).
+The small example above illustrates one set of degree sequences (i.e., \{1,2,1\}, \{1,2,1\}) where, when the distribution of $D_t$ became not statistically significantly different from the distribution of $D_{t-n}$ (see Figure \ref{fig:distance}D), the sample of networks was a random sample from $\mathcal{B}$ (see Figure \ref{fig:composition}D).
 I follow a similar approach to test the hypothesis that the proposed stopping rule yields random samples, evaluating how often it yields a random sample when used to sample bipartite networks with other degree sequences.
+Specifically, I consider 665 different degree sequences that define $\mathcal{B}$ with $|\mathcal{B}| \leq 1000$.

 For each degree sequence, I apply the stopping rule to draw a sample of 1000 bipartite networks, then evaluate whether the resulting sample is a random sample from $\mathcal{B}$.
-I repeat this 1000 times, recording the percentage of samples that are random.
-Applying the stopping rule requires computing $D$ and performing a KS test after every $n$ trades.
-In these analyses, to avoid needing to perform these computations too often, $n$ is twice the number of top nodes.
-The statistical significance of the KS test is evaluated using the conventional $p < 0.05$ threshold.
+I repeat this 100 times, recording the percentage of samples that are random.
+Applying the stopping rule requires computing $D$ and performing a AD or DTS test after every $n$ trades.
+To avoid needing to perform these computations too often, $n$ is equal to the number of top nodes.
+The statistical significance of the test is evaluated using the conventional $p < 0.05$ threshold.

-To determine whether a given sample is random sample from $\mathcal{B}$, I require that it exhibit two properties: coverage and uniformity.
-First, the sample must include at least one instance of every member of, and therefore completely cover, $\mathcal{B}$.
-Second, the relative frequency of each network in the sample must be equal, and therefore be uniformly distributed, as indicated by a non-significant $chi^2$ test.

-Using this method for determining whether a sample is a random sample from $\mathbf{B}$ requires that $|\mathcal{B}|$ is small enough for its members to be enumerated, and for a random sample of 1000 networks to plausibly contain at least one instance of each member.
-Therefore, I restrict the scope of this analysis to 335 different degree sequences where $|\mathcal{B}| < 100$.
+To determine whether a given sample is random sample from $\mathcal{B}$, following the approach illustrated in Figure \ref{fig:composition}, I use a one-sample $\chi^2$ test.
+A sample is uniformly random when this test is not statistically significant, indicating that the distribution of matrix frequencies does not differ from a uniform distribution.